 During the lease term in Edsall Park

-During tenancy, the rental home belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in Edsall Park, the tenant must allow us to enter the rental home.
-Some good reasons to enter rental property are to:
+During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Edsall Park, the tenant must allow us to come into the rental property.
+Some valid reasons to go into rental property are to:

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental.
-However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Edsall Park.
-Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental.
+However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Edsall Park.
+Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a free source for rental investors in Edsall Park
+a useful source for landlords in Edsall Park

-- Before you move a tenant into your investment in Edsall Park
+- Before you rent out your property in Edsall Park

 - Collections and evictions